-The Children’s Grief Centre is free, one-to-one support service for school-aged children and young people affected by loss through death, separation or divorce.
+The Children’s Grief Centre is a support service for school-aged children and young people affected by loss through death, separation or divorce.
 It provides a safe and supportive place for children and young people and their families who are grieving.
 The service is provided by trained and experienced people.

 We give children a space to talk, share, ask questions and explore their emotions.

 Our support service is a safe place that helps children feel calm, secure and welcomed.

 Our role is never to judge, sway opinion or arbitrate between parents.
 We are here solely for the children.

 We work with children across all backgrounds, cultures and religions.